 Coastal cities tend to be my favorite and San Francisco did not disappoint.
 Surrounded by the Pacific to the west and the San Francisco Bay to the east, there are a lot of opportunities to experience the beautiful coastline surrounding the city.
 To the north, it gets even more beautiful with miles and miles of coastal land and forests from Muir Woods National Monument, Point Reyes National Seashore, the Golden Gate National Recreation Area, and the Marin Headlands.
 While technically not in San Francisco, they are only a short and worthy drive north across the Golden Gate Bridge.

 If you want to feel as if you’re in another country then Point Reyes is your place.
 It’s what I imagine the coast and countryside of Ireland would feel like.
 Miles of country roads driving through farmland and rocky coastlines with incredible views.
-A few animals we saw on this trip: whales, cows, a coyote, stag, and elephant seals which was exrtra exciting.
+A few animals we saw on this trip: whales, cows, a coyote, stag, and elephant seals which wes extra exciting.

 This is one of those cities that stays with you long after you leave.
 There was something so peaceful and serene about Monterey that made me feel as if I needed to come back soon.
 We stayed at the delightful Monterey Plaza Hotel & Spa right on the coast of Monterey Bay and nestled in a quaint and charming area of town.
 It’s a mix of beautiful and gritty with remnants of its history of sardine canning.
 I still remember soaking in the outdoor hot tub after a long day exploring looking at the stars and listening to the waves crash.
 Perfection.

 One of the most charming little towns I’ve seen in California is Carmel-by-the-Sea or Carmel for short.
 This quaint little city feels as if it came straight from a fairytale with its ivy-covered buildings and little village-like shops.
 We didn’t get to spend nearly enough time exploring this charming coastal city and I look forward to visiting again.
 It was so memorable that it made my top coastal California destinations

 Big Sur Coast